JEB decompiler: History

-Version 2.2 introduced Android debugging modules for Dalvik and native (Intel, ARM, MIPS) code.
+JEB 2.2 introduced Android debugging modules for Dalvik and native (Intel, ARM, MIPS) code.
 Users can "seamlessly debug Dalvik bytecode and native machine code, for all apps [...] including those that do not explicitly allow debugging".

-Version 2.3 introduced native code decompilers.
+JEB 2.3 introduced native code decompilers.
 The first decompiler that shipped with JEB was a MIPS 32-bit interactive decompiler.

-JEB 3 ships with additional decompilers, including Intel x86, Intel x86-64, WebAssembly (wasm), Ethereum (evm), Diem blockchain (diemvm).
+JEB 3 shipped with additional decompilers, including Intel x86, Intel x86-64, WebAssembly (wasm), Ethereum (evm), Diem blockchain (diemvm).

 JEB 4 was released in 2021.
 A RISC-V decompiler was added to JEB 4.5.
 A S7 PLC block decompiler was added to JEB 4.16.